 Access to ACT’s database of volunteer opportunities in Boone or online can be found on its website.
 You also can stay connected to ACT through Instagram (@actasu).

 Educational programming about COVID-19

-As the fall semester continues, it remains critically important for all our students, faculty and staff to come together as a community and embrace public health and safety standards together.
+As the 2020-21 academic year continues, it remains critically important for all our students, faculty and staff to come together as a community and embrace public health and safety standards together.
 One important component of this is educational training.